Michael Donnellan (fashion designer): Ready-to-wear and sewing patterns

 In common with his fellow IncSoc member Mattli, Michael appeared as an expert on the BBC programme Clothes that Count, a 1967 series that focused on the burgeoning home sewing audience and gave advice on using and adapting sewing patterns.
 Michael – whose own designs appeared within the Vogue couturier pattern series as 'Michael of London' – assisted a home sewer to create a suit that fitted her body shape by providing advice on customising the pattern.

 While some London couture designers were being criticised by the press by the late 1960s as being out of touch with the fashion trends, Donnellan was still considered influential.
 A 1970 review of his spring collection notes his skillful presentation of a new silhouette and quoted his guidance that if women didn't show the knees, they must define the hips.
 The review concluded: "It was a collection for 1970, entirely relevant to now – no nonsense about the twenties, the thirties nor the fifties."
 Donnellan was well placed to understand the move towards ready-to-wear – especially since he had been working with Marks & Spencer – and had begun including a few readymade items within his own couture shows from 1968, getting them cut and sewn in his Carlos Place workroom and charging around half the price of his couture lines.

 Donnellan closed Michael of Carlos Place in 1971; his obituary notes that he didn't blame the market or the times for this, instead citing the shortage of skilled tailors available to British couturiers.

 Legacy

 The Victoria and Albert Museum holds some examples of Michael outfits.
-His former premises – 8 Carlos Place – an historic listed building is still a part of the London couture scene as London showrooom for the French fashion designer Roland Mouret.
+His former premises, 2 Carlos Place, part of an historic listed building, is still a part of the London couture scene as a few doors down at number 8 is the London showrooom for the French fashion designer Roland Mouret.